JOrE20/fastls/README.md

 - **Flexible Data Types**: Support for functions, objects, arrays, and more
 - **Compression**: Optional GZIP compression for storage efficiency
 - **Case Sensitivity**: Configurable key case sensitivity
+- **Tiny Package & Zero Dependencies**: This package wouldn't ever has a dependency and it could be as small as 4KB (gzipped) or 15KB (minified), and never slowdown your page at all.

 ## 📦 Installation